OCD and Drug Addiction

 The strategies for treating OCD and substance use may be separate, but they also overlap.
 Both conditions can benefit from therapy and counseling, including behavioral therapies, family and relational therapies, trauma-focused therapies, and group therapy and support.
 Medications may also be a part of treatment.
 Patients with OCD may benefit from antidepressants, while depending on the substance of abuse, medication-assisted treatment may help manage addiction and prevent relapse.

 One particular type of therapy that is often used to treat OCD with significant effectiveness is exposure and response prevention, or ERP.
 Based on cognitive behavioral therapy, ERP uses exposure to a patient’s fears or obsessive thoughts to help them learn to manage and cope with them in healthy ways.
 This may also help with substance abuse if the patient typically uses drugs or alcohol as a coping strategy.

 When a patient with co-occurring OCD and addiction is accurately diagnosed with both and with potentially other conditions, it is possible to successfully treat and manage them.
-With integrated residential treatment for both conditions at the same time and a treatment plan that is tailored for an individual’s needs, the prognosis is good.
+With quality inpatient drug rehab for both conditions at the same time and a treatment plan that is tailored for an individual’s needs, the prognosis is good.
 Most patients who are committed to ongoing, and in fact lifelong, treatment are able to learn to successfully manage symptoms and avoid or minimize relapses.